Hello there, adventurer! Thinking about climbing Kilimanjaro? You are in the right place!

-If you really want to make sure you will adjust to the high altitude, Lemosho is a good route for you.
+If you really want to make sure you will adjust to the high altitude, choose the Lemosho route!
 Lemosho is built this way that it does a big re-route to give you some extra time to stay at high elevation and that is why it takes much longer than the other ones – 9 days.

-The route is rather expensive due to its duration, but it has the highest Kilimanjaro success rate!
+The route is usually more expensive due to its duration but in the case of Altezza, there is hardly any price difference to be honest.
+Anyway, it is worth it as this route has the highest Kilimanjaro success rate!

 4) Rongai route

 Even if Rongai route is slightly more expensive, it offers great views and there are not as many people on the trail as on the previous 3!
-Even if you won’t see much vegetation and the rain forest in the first days, it is still quite a spectacular route.
+Despite the fact you won’t see much vegetation/rainforest in the first days, it is still quite a spectacular route.
 They also say that it is also the easiest out of them all!